Can Dogs Eat Green Beans? Yes! They Actually Ruff It!

 Tudor ends by saying that green beans can be an effective measure for weight loss, so long as your vet is involved and an overall wellness plan to help your dog lose weight without complications is ensured.

-Green Beans- Good Or Bad?
+So, Green Beans- Good Or Bad?

-If you are looking for a nutritious option that has low calories, green beans are your best best.
+If you are looking for a nutritious option that has low calories, green beans are your best.
 If you do not have other things to worry about, as we mentioned above, green beans can be the best treat your dog can indulge in.

 Just like all the other types of treats, avoid exceeding the 10% mark of your dog’s daily diet while monitoring any signs of allergic reactions or a stomach upset.
+Also, while green beans are low in calories and high in fiber, vitamins, and minerals, they should not replace a balanced diet.
+Dogs require a variety of nutrients that are best provided by a complete and balanced commercial dog food.

 Breed and Beans